darkignister/textadventuregame/README.md

 # textadventuregame
 A text game that has a battle system thats all about advancing to floor 100 on the tower

-For Fun because I was bored
+For fun because I was bored